power-theory/powertwin-solver/README.md

 ```
 ## Autorun Simulation
 1. Modify the simulation.json (demo has been provided)
-2. Click autorun at the top of homepage
+2. Click autorun at the top of homepage or run autorun command

 ## Starting a Simulation
 To begin a simulation there are 2 required files.
 The geojson file and the metadata csv.